barn2plugins/posts-data-table/readme.txt

 = 1.3.4 =
 Release date 22 January 2020

- * Fixed 'search on click' feature.
+ * Fixed the 'search on click' feature.
+ * Updated plugin settings page.

 See changelog.txt for more details.